Ticketpark/SaferpayJsonApi/README.md

 ## Documentation

-Note that this library is based on v1.2 of the Saferpay JSON API: https://saferpay.github.io/jsonapi/1.2/
+This library is based on v1.2 of the Saferpay JSON API: https://saferpay.github.io/jsonapi/1.2/

 ## Roadmap

-* Future: Version 3 will be based on the most recent version of the Saferpay API (currently v1.16)
+* Future: Version 3 will be based on the most recent version of the Saferpay API (currently v1.16), will likely contain more refactoring, and support PHP 7.4.
-* Current: Version 2 added type-hints and requires PHP 7.3
+* Current: Version 2 added type-hints with major refactoring and runs on PHP 7.3 only.
 * Past: Version 1 was the initial version of this library based on PHP 5.6 and the Saferpay API v1.2